google/highway/g3doc/quick_reference.md

 Store(v, d2, ptr);  // Use d2, NOT DFromV<decltype(v)>()
 ```

+## Targets

+Let `Target` denote an instruction set, one of
+`SCALAR/SSSE3/SSE4/AVX2/AVX3/AVX3_DL/NEON/SVE/SVE2/WASM/RVV`.
+Each of these is
+represented by a `HWY_Target` (for example, `HWY_SSE4`) macro which expands to a
+unique power-of-two value.

+Note that x86 CPUs are segmented into dozens of feature flags and capabilities,
+which are often used together because they were introduced in the same CPU
+(example: AVX2 and FMA).
+To keep the number of targets and thus compile time and
+code size manageable, we define targets as 'clusters' of related features.
+To
+use `HWY_AVX2`, it is therefore insufficient to pass -mavx2.
+For definitions of
+the clusters, see `kGroup*` in `targets.cc`.
+The corresponding Clang/GCC
+compiler options to enable them (without -m prefix) are defined by
+`HWY_TARGET_STR*` in `set_macros-inl.h`.

+Targets are only used if enabled (i.e. not broken nor disabled).
+Baseline
+targets are those for which the compiler is unconditionally allowed to generate
+instructions (implying the target CPU must support them).

+*   `HWY_STATIC_TARGET` is the best enabled baseline `HWY_Target`, and matches
+    `HWY_TARGET` in static dispatch mode.
+This is useful even in dynamic
+    dispatch mode for deducing and printing the compiler flags.

+*   `HWY_TARGETS` indicates which targets to generate for dynamic dispatch, and
+    which headers to include.
+It is determined by configuration macros and
+    always includes `HWY_STATIC_TARGET`.

+*   `HWY_SUPPORTED_TARGETS` is the set of targets available at runtime.
+Expands
+    to a literal if only a single target is enabled, or SupportedTargets().

+*   `HWY_TARGET`: which `HWY_Target` is currently being compiled.
+This is
+    initially identical to `HWY_STATIC_TARGET` and remains so in static dispatch
+    mode.
+For dynamic dispatch, this changes before each re-inclusion and
+    finally reverts to `HWY_STATIC_TARGET`.
+Can be used in `#if` expressions to
+    provide an alternative to functions which are not supported by `HWY_SCALAR`.

+*   `HWY_WANT_AVX3_DL`: additional opt-in for `HWY_AVX3`, which is disabled
+    unless this is defined by the app before including highway.h, OR all AVX3_DL
+    compiler flags are specified.

 ## Operations

 In the following, the argument or return type `V` denotes a vector with `N`